Reusi Dat Ton – The Path to Vitality and Well-Being

 What is Reusi Dat Ton?

-People usually imagine soft massage and soothing touches when they think of how a massage feels.
+People usually imagine a soft massage and soothing touches when they think of what a massage feels like.
 However, rest assured that this yoga stretching massage is distinct from other types of massage and feels uniquely different.
 Reusi Dat Ton Yoga is an ancient practice with deep roots in Thai medicine and culture.
 This approach combines yoga, acupressure, and meditation to provide the body with a more holistic massage.
 Some people refer to Ruseri Dat Ton as “Thai yoga” because it shares similarities with Hatha yoga.
 The English translation of Ruseri Dat Ton is “The Hermit’s Self-Stretching Exercise.”
 It got its name because yogis and hermits have used it for thousands of years.
 This art of yoga is centuries old and comprises breathing exercises, self-massage, poses, mantras, visualisations, and spiritual practice.

 Benefits and Origins of Reusi Dat Ton